EARnagram/lessons/sec4/rap/rap_stack_walkthrough/readme.md

 explicitly send back JSON, it would have looked for a view to render, not found one, and returned an error.

 ## Pt.
-2: JWT Damn It
+2: JWT Dang It!
 We're switching gears a little.
-Specifically, we're switching from the front end client app over to Postman, to see how to implement something like Token Slinger (which we saw yesterday) in Rails.
-Once again, this isn't even a codealong– this is an orientation.
+Once again, this isn't even a codealong – this is an orientation.
 The code included in `server/derry_backend` is totally ready to go.